Mridul-Learing-Unisa/CO2-Emission-Prediction/README.md

 # 🚗 CO₂ Emission Predictor

-A beginner-friendly Machine Learning linear regression Moedl that predicts CO₂ emissions (in g/km) based on a vehicle's fuel consumption (L/100km) using **univariate linear regression**.
+A beginner-friendly Machine Learning linear regression model that predicts CO₂ emissions (in g/km) based on a vehicle's fuel consumption (L/100km) using **univariate linear regression**.
 Built from scratch using Python and **gradient descent**,

 ## 📈 Graphs